 - eggs - Use room temperature eggs.

-- vanilla - If you like little flecks of vanilla in your cheesecakes, use vanilla bean paste, otherwise use vanilla extract.
+- vanilla - If you like little flecks of vanilla in your cheesecakes, use vanilla bean paste, use vanilla extract.

 - sour cream - This will add a slightly tangy flavor and will make your cheesecakes velvety smooth.

-- graham crackers - You can use plain, honey, cinnamon, or chocolate graham crackers to make a delicious crust.
+- Graham crackers - You can use plain, honey, cinnamon, or chocolate graham crackers to make a delicious crust.

 - brown sugar - I like to add a little brown sugar to the graham crackers to give it a slight caramel flavor.